xmonader/info_foundation/docs/circles/foundation/foundation.md

 ## Timing

 - June first 2 weeks
-   - have all the basics implemented of circles and contributors
+   - Have all the basics implemented of circles and contributors
-   - link all contributors to right circles
+   - Link all contributors to right circles
-   - make sure contributors understand what their role is
+   - Make sure contributors understand what their role is
  - TBD

 ## Contributors